Skip to main content

 });

-This event is fired whenever an active segment is triggered (ie, when a visitor matches all the conditions of a targeting segment).
-A segment is considered active if it is associated to a currently running experiment or personalization, or if it is used in the Audiences tool.
-All other segments defined in Kameleoon are considered inactive.
+This event triggers when an active segment triggers (i.e., when a visitor matches all targeting segment conditions).
+A segment is active if it is associated with a running experiment, personalization, or the Audiences tool.
+Kameleoon considers all other segments inactive.

 Data available in the event